 - EoIP, GRE, IPIP

 IPSec is one of the most secure VPN protocols due to its crypto secure encryption algorithms.
 It is the best option for establishing Site-to-Site VPN connections to interconnect networks.
 It is possible for professionals and advanced users to create IPIP, GRE, EoIP tunnels both in pure form and in combination with IPSec tunnels, which will allow you to use IPSec VPN security standards to protect these tunnels.
 Support for IPIP, GRE, EoIP tunnels makes it possible to establish a VPN connection with hardware gateways, Linux routers, UNIX/Linux computers, and servers, as well as other network and telecommunication equipment supporting these tunnels.
-The tunnel setting of this type is available only in the command-line interface (CLI) of the router.
+The tunnel setting of this type is available only in the router's command-line interface (CLI).

 For more information on configuring different types of VPNs in the Keenetic devices, read the instructions: